Last Updated: November 27, 2017

 We may disclose your Personal Information and Program Records to (i) business partners (including providers of technology platforms) involved in the fulfillment of the program so that they can assist us in delivering the Boot Camp Service and other services we provide to you, (ii) potential employers so that they may make a determination as to whether to hire you, and (iii) our educational partners so that they can track your progress, work with us to assist you in the event that you are dissatisfied or need assistance, and provide you with a Certificate upon completion.
 These third parties are contractually obligated to maintain the confidentiality of your Personal Information consistent with the terms of this policy and to comply with the applicable data protection laws.

 Displaying to Other Users.
-If you post content to the Coding Boot Camp Service, it may be displayed on the Coding Boot Camp Service.
-Other users of the Coding Boot Camp Service may be able to view and use information you post, such as information contained in comments posted in a chat room or on a blog post.
+If you post content to the Boot Camp Service, it may be displayed on the Boot Camp Service.
+Other users of the Boot Camp Service may be able to view and use information you post, such as information contained in comments posted in a chat room or on a blog post.
 We do not have responsibility or liability for information you post.
 You should exercise caution when using public forums and not disclose your personal information.

 We will disclose your information in response to valid legal process, for example, in response to a court order, a subpoena or other legal request for information, and/or to comply with applicable legal and regulatory reporting requirements.
 We also may disclose your information in response to a law enforcement agency’s request or other request for information from the U.S. or other government entities, or where we believe it is necessary to investigate, prevent, or take action regarding illegal activities, suspected fraud, situations involving potential threats to the physical safety of any person, or to verify or enforce compliance with the policies governing our products and/or services and with applicable laws, or as otherwise required or permitted by law or consistent with legal requirements.
 In addition, we may transfer your information to an entity or individual that acquires, buys, or merges with us, or our other business units.